 TIP: The most popular place to taste traditional Belgian fries in the center of Brussels is the friterie called Fritland, located on the western side of the Stock Exchange building.
 No matter what time of the day, there’s always a queue here, you can’t miss it.
 Another good place is Friterie Tabora, very close by to the Grand Place as well.
 I indicated both of these on our map, but there are many, many more good places throughout the city.

-Using the map below, you can compare hotels, apartments, and short-term rental accommodations in Brussels city center.
+TIP: Using the map below, you can also compare hotels, apartments, and short-term rental accommodations in Brussels city center.
+This map compares different websites and displays the best price for each accommodation.
 Simply insert your travel dates and group size, and you’ll quickly get an overview of all the best deals for your stay.
 Check it out!

 So, this is our guide to top things to do in Brussels and the main tourist attractions that you shouldn’t miss.
 I hope that this will help you make the most of your visit and get to know Brussels a bit better.

 If you are visiting other Belgian cities as well, make sure to also check our guide to the best things to do in Bruges and also the best things to do in Antwerp (+ don’t miss our favorite local places in Antwerp).